temporalio/cli/docs/batch/list.md

 ---

-When used, all Batch operation jobs within the system are listed.
+When used, `temporal batch list` returns all Batch jobs.

+Use the command options listed below to change the information returned by this command.
+Make sure to write the command in this format:
+`temporal batch list [command options] [arguments]`

+## OPTIONS

 **--address**
 The host and port (formatted as host:port) for the Temporal Frontend Service.